 Steps to Overcoming EDI Implementation Challenges

-Each company’s situation is different, but once you’ve admitted that your B2B integration is broken, and you’ve got specific EDI implementation challenges that your company would benefit from resolving, it’s time to start thinking strategically about what you need your EDI solution to achieve.
+Each company’s situation is different, but once you have admitted that your B2B integration is broken and you have specific EDI implementation challenges that your company would benefit from resolving, it is time to start strategically thinking about what you need your EDI solution to achieve.
 But where to begin?

 The first step is to make sure you understand your challenge from a BUSINESS perspective.
 To do so, prioritize your EDI implementation initiative by discussing questions like these: